linode/docs/docs/guides/platform/marketplace/deploy-antmediaserver-with-marketplace-apps/index.md

 * Simulcasting to Periscope
 * Your Live or VoD streams can play anywhere including mobile(Android, iOS) browsers.

-If you need adaptive streaming, cluster, load balancer and hardware encoding, please use Enterprise Edition http://antmedia.io
+If you need adaptive streaming, cluster, load balancer, and hardware encoding, please use Enterprise Edition http://antmedia.io

 ### Deploy a Ant Media Server Marketplace App